Last Updated on 04/24/2023 by Glynn Willard

 If you have plenty of water while boondocking and you notice someone who might be in need, kindly ask them.

-Use your judgement.
+Use your judgment.
 Sometimes, it’s obvious.
-We encountered and individual with a dog that appeared really thirsty.
+We encountered an individual with a dog that appeared really thirsty.

 We love to boondock almost as much as we like to have plenty of water!